On the additive image of 0th persistent homology: Scalars of finite order

 \subsection{Sets with group actions}

 For this subsection, let \( G \) be a subgroup of the multiplicative group \( F^{\times} \) of our base field.
-Then any \( F \)-vector space is naturally a (pointed) \( G \)-set, and our forgetful functor decomposes into the two steps
+Then any \( F \)-vector space is naturally a (pointed) \( G \)-set.
+(Here, by a pointed \( G \)-set we mean a \( G \) set together with a disinguished base point $*$, such that $g* = * \; \forall g \in G$.)
+Our forgetful functor decomposes into the two steps

+where the first functor forgets the vector space addition and restricts scalar multiplication to $G$, while the second functor forgets the $G$-action.

 Both steps have left adjoints: The free pointed \( G \)-set on a pointed set \( S \) is \( G \times (S \setminus \{ * \}) \cup \{ * \} \).
 Another way of saying this is taking \( G \times S \), but identifying all elements of the form \( (g, * ) \).
 Ignoring this slight deviation for the base point we will denote this functor by \( G \times - \).